Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Using "map" container to store resources
 - When loading a scene, the engine will keep the name of the scene, and if "save" is selected it will be automatically saved in the "scene folder" in assets, while if "save as" is clicked it will allow to rename it and save as a different scene
-- Menu with options on the quadtree
+- Menu with options on the quadtree, included how many objects are being discarted

 Libraries used:
 - Assimp 	(http://www.assimp.org/)